 So let’s dig a little deeper and go through all clothes that belong in a man’s business casual wardrobe and how to get the look right.

 Dress shirts are business-casual must-haves.
 Every outfit we’ll cover in this article will involve a shirt.

-Start off your wardrobe with shirts in traditional colors like white and light blue, but also consider alternatives like light pink, mint green or lavender.
+Start off your wardrobe with dress shirts in traditional colors like white and light blue.
+A white button-down oxford is a classic go-to shirt for business casual attire.
+You might also opt for alternatives like light pink, mint green or lavender.

+As I mentioned, jeans are a no-go, so on your bottom half, you want to wear either dress pants or chinos.
 Make sure your pants fit well and don’t crease too much around the ankles.
 Go for a no-break to half-break.

-And again, start off with more conservative colors like navy, grey or camel.
+And again, start with more conservative colors like navy, grey or camel.
 If you do wear more colored pants, make sure they’re appropriately muted.

 When you’re dressing business casual, the only footwear you want to look at is sneakers.

 I kid, of course.
 Sneakers have as little business being in a business-casual outfit as tennis shoes or flip-flops.

 As I explain in my post on business casual shoes for men, you can choose from the following seven options:

 - Dress Boots